squid-cache/squid-cache.github.io/docs/SquidFaq/OperatingSquid.md

 ## How can I make Squid NOT cache some servers or URLs?

-You can use the **cache** option to specify uncachable requests and any exceptions to your cachable rules.
+You can use the **cache** option to specify uncachable requests and any exceptions to your cacheable rules.

 For example, this makes all responses from origin servers in the 10.0.1.0/24 network uncachable: